 In the Department of Theatre, the Promotion and Tenure Committee is the initial review committee and shall evaluate the candidate's teaching, research, and service.
-The DPRTC will be composed of a minimum of three tenured faculty members, representing all areas within the department.
-Neither chairs nor assistant chairs will serve on the committees.
+The Department PRT Committee will be composed of a minimum of three tenured faculty members, ideally representing all areas within the department.
+Neither chairs nor assistant chairs will serve on the committee.
 Tenured and tenure-track faculty members of the department will elect the committee with committee members serving staggered three-year terms, if possible.
 If the department cannot form a committee of three, the tenured and tenure-track faculty members of the department will select faculty members from other departments in the college to serve on the committee.
-The DPRTC will elect its own chair each academic year.
+The Department PRTC will elect its own chair each academic year.